 - Two postpartum visits for the mother.

 - Once a child is discharged from the initial hospital admission, the child receives the traditional CHIP benefit package, or Medicaid, depending on their income.
-CHIP or Medicaid benefits include regular checkups, immunizations and prescriptions for the baby after he or she leaves the hospital.
+CHIP or Medicaid benefits include regular checkups, immunizations, and prescriptions for the baby after he or she leaves the hospital.

-- Depending on income, the newborn may get Medicaid from birth to their 1st birthday.
+- Depending on income, the newborn may get Medicaid from birth to their first birthday.
 Most CHIP perinatal infants qualify for Medicaid.
 If the baby is eligible to get Medicaid, the mother will receive a letter and Form H3038-P, CHIP Perinatal - Emergency Medical Services Certification, in the mail before delivery.

 If you are enrolled in the CHIP Perinate insurance plan, you can get many great services in addition to your regular benefits.

-These are called Value-added Services* and they include:
+These are called Value-Added Services,* and they include: